lhr-solar/Power-Generation-Eclipse-SW/ui/assets/about.md

 # Eclipse

 Eclipse is a multifunctional application to characterize UT Austin's LHR Solar power generation system.
 It performs the following tasks:

 - control and monitor the IV Curve Tracer,
-- characterize and evaluate photovoltaic systems,
+- characterize and analyze photovoltaic systems,
 - create and model said systems,
 - and simulate a virtual power generation system.

 ---

 ## What's New (Doc)

 `Version 4.0.0`

-TODO: this
+Version 4.0.0 revamps the user interface for the software application, moving over to custom QML files to describe the user interface.
+This has reduced the backend code debt significantly while allowing the team to focus on custom components for visualizing photovoltaic models.

+We've also moved over to PySide6 from PyQt6, which comes with the LGPL license.

+Further photovoltaic analysis has also been integrated, allowing for cell comparison, binning, and matching.

 ---

 ## Credits

-The main author of this revision is Matthew Yu (matthewjkyu@gmail.com).
+The primary maintainer of this software is Matthew Yu (matthewjkyu@gmail.com).
-The greater assistant author is Roy Mor.
-The lesser assistant author is Jared McArthur.

-Also credits to the following members of LHR Solar who have contributed previously to MPPT algorithm components:
+Thanks to the following for their help in developing this software and providing feedback.

+- Roy Mor
+- Jared McArthur
 - Afnan Mir
 - Gary Hallock

 ---

 ## Copyright

 Copyright (C) 2023 by Matthew Yu